technohiker/obsidian-multi-properties/README.md

     - [ ] Boolean
     - [ ] Tags

-- There is currently no way to check for type mismatches on note.

 ## Questions:

 How does 'tags' work?
 In my note, the list of tags do not have any hashtags in front of them.
 If I go into the md file and manually add a hashtag, it does nothing.